I’m interested in going to church, but don’t know where to start

 Yes of course you can!
 Though when you’re there you might find it more comfortable to sing along or even join in the prayers.

-You can always talk to Rev Alan or Rev Catherine during the week to discuss what believing means – details on the Who’s who pages
+You can always talk to Carol, Paul or Julia during the week to discuss what believing means – details on the Who’s who pages

 What should I wear to church?